-The notional amounts reflected in the above tables, are indicative of the volume of derivative transactions for the years ended December 31, 2023 and 2022.
+The notional amounts reflected in the above tables, are indicative of the volume of derivative transactions for the years ended December 31, 2024 and 2023.
+The fair value of the foreign currency contracts was determined using observable market inputs, including foreign exchange rates, and is classified as Level 2 within the fair value hierarchy.

-The (depreciation)/appreciation on derivatives is \$(9.7) million and \$20.0 million and is included in net investment return in the statements of activities for the years ended December 31, 2023 and 2022, respectively.
+The appreciation/(depreciation) on derivatives is \$18.3 million and \$(9.7) million and is included in net investment return in the statements of activities for the years ended December 31, 2024 and 2023, respectively.